geofmatthews/csci480/README.md

-# csci480
+# CSCI 480 #

-Files in support of csci480 at WWU
+Files and uploads for csci 480